argonne-lcf/ATPESC_MachineLearning/03_profileLearning/reduced_precision/README.md

-# Reduced Precision
+# Reduced and Mixed Precision

-Switching to reduced precision is not that hard in TensorFlow:
+Switching to reduced or mixed precision is not that hard in TensorFlow's Keras API:

 ```python
 tf.keras.mixed_precision.set_global_policy("mixed_float16")